-Not all Ethernet cables are created equally.
+Not all Ethernet cable types are created equally.
 They are grouped into sequentially numbered categories (“cat”) based on different specifications.
-Generally, there are Cat 5e, Cat 6, Cat 6a, Cat 7 Ethernet cables, etc. What are the differences between these different kinds of Ethernet cables?
-And how to buy the suitable one for your network?
+Generally, there are Cat 5e, Cat 6, Cat 6a, Cat 7 Ethernet cables, etc. What are the differences between these different kinds of Ethernet patch cables?
+And how to choose Ethernet cable for your network?
 This article will provide some information about what should be considered when buying Ethernet cables.

-Before buying Ethernet cables, we should first know the characteristics of different types of Ethernet cables.
+Before figuring out the question that how to choose Ethernet cable, we should first know the characteristics of different Ethernet cable types.

-Cat 5 Ethernet cables are designed to support theoretical speed of between 10 Mbps and 100 Mbps.
+Cat 5 patch cables are now one of the oldest Ethernet cable types, which are designed to support the theoretical speed of between 10 Mbps and 100 Mbps.
 However, gigabit speeds can still be attained with Cat 5 cable particularly if the cable is shorter, but is not always a guarantee.
 It supports a bandwidth of up to 100 MHz.
 The “e” in Cat 5e stands for “enhanced” and as the name suggests, it is basically an improvement on Cat 5 cables.
 In theory, it should be ten times faster than the Cat 5 cables without a substantial price increase.
 It supports up to 1000 Mbps or gigabit speeds.
 The Cat 5e cables have lower crosstalk and provide a faster, reliable and steady speed than Cat 5 cable.

-Cat 6 Ethernet cables have more stringent specifications than Cat 5e cables and are capable of supporting 10 Gbps.
+Cat6 cables and Cat6a cables are the most commonly Ethernet cable types.
+They have more stringent specifications than Cat 5e cables and are capable of supporting 10 Gbps.
 They have slighter thicker wires, and the cores are more tightly twisted together.
 This means the cables are thicker and less flexible than Cat 5e cables.
 The Cat 6 cables are recommended for large organizations which deal with pretty bulk files.
 For home purposes, Cat 5 and Cat 5e are positively enough.
 Cat 6a cables have improved properties and can operate at 500 MHz and can support 10 Gbps to a maximum distance of 328 feet.
 It should be noted that cable termination requirements for Cat 6 and Cat 6a cables are stringent, and the cables require better protection than Cat 5e cables.

-Following lists two factors that should be considered when choosing the cables, which are STP/UTP cables and solid/stranded cables.
+As for the question of how to choose Ethernet cable, here list two factors that should be considered.
+They are STP/UTP cables and solid/stranded cables.